twindle-co/twindle/playground/cli/jsonToPDF/Readme.md

-# JSON-PDF
+# Theme

-This json-pdf will convert the JSON files to PDF
+ - convert the JSON files to PDF

 # Requirements